amcanella/nistAutoSearch/README.md

 FULL_PATH_TO_WORK_DIR = "C:\\MS\\DATA\\RDA_Target_NIST.txt" # LOCATION OF RDA FILE, WORK DIRECTORY
 ```

-3. Update the number of hits to log (default 5) and make sure the automation is enabled:
+3. Update the number of hits to log (default 5) and make sure the automation is enabled(1):

 ```python
 number_hits = 5  #WRITE THE NUMBER OF HITS TO LOG